rsca7213/shoe-store-angular-frontend/README.md

 This is a simple webapp SPA developed in Angular & Angular Material for a shoe store.
 The API is completely mocked and the data is stored in-memory.

 **Note**: This project was developed on another private repository which contained an actual API and then moved to this public repository.
-Hence the commit history is not available .here.
+Hence the commit history is not available here.

 **Note**: The UI of this project is on the Spanish language, the code is in English.